MikeTarkington/dd_custom_check_talk/README.md

 <h3>Getting Started - Practice Check</h3>

-1. Install/update the Datadog agent (for our exercise please install the Mac agent locally as we will use the browser GUI for convenience) https://app.datadoghq.com/account/settings#agent/mac
+1. Install/update the Datadog agent (for our exercise please install the Mac agent locally as we will use the browser GUI for convenience and certain commands used expect Unix/Mac) https://app.datadoghq.com/account/settings#agent/mac

 2. Go to the Giphy API docs quick start guide: